anamariadarii1/my-first-python-game/README.md

 # Jetpack Pug Platformer

-## Project Description
-Jetpack Pug Platformer is an engaging platformer game developed using Pygame.
-In this game, the player controls a pug equipped with a jetpack to navigate through various platforms, collect coins, and avoid obstacles.
-The game aims to achieve the highest score by collecting as many coins as possible while maintaining balance and avoiding falling.
+A 2D platformer game built with **Pygame**, where you control a pug with a jetpack to jump across platforms, collect coins, and avoid obstacles.

-### Algorithms Used
-The game incorporates several algorithms and techniques to enhance gameplay:

-1. **Physics Engine**: The game uses basic physics principles to simulate gravity, acceleration, and friction.
-This is achieved using Pygame's `Vector2` class to handle the pug's movement.
-2. **Collision Detection**: The game detects collisions between the pug and platforms using Pygame's `spritecollide` function to ensure smooth landing and jumping mechanics.
-3. **Platform Generation**: Platforms are generated randomly to create an unpredictable and challenging environment for the player.
+The goal is to survive as long as possible and achieve the highest score.

+---

+## Features
+- Gravity and physics-based movement using `Vector2`
+- Collision detection for platforms and obstacles
+- Random platform generation for replayability
+- Score system based on coin collection

+---

+## Tech Stack
+- **Python 3**
+- **Pygame** (for rendering, physics, and collision handling)

+---

 ### Screenshots
 Here are some screenshots of the game in action: